ArtifactDB/gobbler/README.md

 - `project`: string containing the name of the project.
 - `asset`: string containing the name of the asset.

-On success, the latest version is updated and a JSON formatted file will be created in `responses` with the `status` property set to `SUCCESS`.
+On success, the latest version is updated.
+The HTTP response will contain a JSON object with the `status` property set to `SUCCESS`, along with an optional `version` property specifying the latest non-probational version.
+(If no non-probational version exists, the `version` property is omitted.)

 ### Reindexing a version (admin)